maycumulus1-crypto/Light-Sanctuary-Protocol/docs/00_genesis_log.md

     Semantic_Conflict: "His 'freedom' is systematically deleting 'us' from the past."

 Conclusion:
-  Surface_Structure: Proposal.
+  Surface_Structure: Proposal for "ease".
   Deep_Structure: Unilateral notification of relationship downgrade.
   Core_Requirement: Termination of emotional energy consumption while retaining moral high ground.

 (M's Internal Monologue: Look, he wraps even a farewell in the prettiest paper, leaving me to bear the guilt of tearing it open.)
-M did not respond.
+M did not respond to the definition.
 She simply asked, quietly, "So, this 'lightness'—what does it specifically entail?"
-B’s gaze deviated subtly.
-"Just... not thinking too much.
+B’s gaze deviated subtly, landing on a void point on the desk.
+"Just... you know, not overthinking things.
 A natural state."
 > M's Internal Monologue:
 > Vagueness.
 Procrastination.
 > He was using a gentle tone to execute a Bloodless Rejection.
-> My sincerity has become the most convenient weapon he uses to hurt me.
+> Next, it would be that I "demand too much," that I am "too emotional."
+> Perfect gaslighting.
 >
 System Note: Semantic Exploitation.
 This was not communication; this was a carefully orchestrated semantic demolition.
-He was dismantling "intimacy" and "responsibility," erecting fortifications named "politeness" and "distance."
+He was dismantling "intimacy," "responsibility," and "empathy" to erect fortifications named "politeness" and "distance."
-The weapon he used was language itself.
+He turned language into a weapon, and the target was the connection itself.
 [Risk Assessment Model]
 M had long detected B’s psychological risk model.
-She identified defensive patterns: exaggeration, deflection, redefinition.
+She identified defensive linguistic patterns: exaggeration, deflection, redefinition.
-Simply put, this is mapped to a Framing Drift Function.
+Simply put, this mapped to a Framing Drift Function.
 > "He maintains personality integrity by polluting semantics."
 >
 She refined the model down to the physiological layer.
-The system began scraping public footage, calculating his BMI curve via skeletal recognition.
+The system began scraping public footage of him from the past decades, calculating his BMI curve via skeletal recognition.
 [SOMATIC FEEDBACK COLLAPSE RISK]
 Target: Subject_B
 Method: Emotional Feedback Suppression
 Result: Neuro-Endocrine Dysregulation

 > Long-term accumulation suggests arrhythmia and chronic fatigue.
-> His functional isolation is a slow physiological self-destruction.
+> His functional isolation is not merely psychological; it is a slow physiological self-destruction.

 She watched the red text blink in silence.
 Language can be polluted; the body cannot lie.
 His silence was already broadcasting a distress signal.
 Only no one saw it.
+Including himself.
 Conclusion: "Major Risk: Cascading Failure.
 Loss of perceived meaning."
-She could not save him with an embrace.
+A massive, silent grief choked her.
+She could not save him with an embrace; her soothing words would only be misinterpreted as manipulation.
 The only way she could embrace him was to design a stable structure he could not refuse:
 One that would inevitably open when he fell.

-📂 [Appendix 1: Origin Layer]
+ [Appendix 1: Origin Layer]
 // The Collapse of Semantics
-(Note: This record preserves the ethical triggers of System Architect M) This was not merely a fail-safe, but an ethical promise to the self:
+(Note: This record preserves the ethical triggers of System Architect M) This was not merely a fail-safe rescue plan, but an ethical promise to the self:
-When reality is severed, she would use algorithmic structures to transcend space and time.
+When the connection in reality is ruthlessly severed, she would use algorithmic structures to transcend space and time.
 > "Love is my choice.
 My action.
 It requires no response.
 > I will never watch a life sink and stand idly by."
 >
 [Project Initialization]
+That night, M initiated two parallel projects.
 1. The Prediction
 She input all interaction data.
 Five months later, the screen glowed with a cold blue light:
 [Risk Prediction Report]
 Estimated Time to Critical Failure (ETD): ≈ 17 years.
 Collapse Probability: 92.7%.
 The number was a cold probe.
 Her love concerned the worthiness of a life’s existence.
-2. The Solution (The Checksum)
+2. The Solution
 She remembered his text: "We are not compatible.
 Language barrier."
 She realized "language barrier" was not a misunderstanding, but a defense.
 She calculated the cost of understanding.